 Forget the corned beef and cabbage, break out the zeppole!
 March 19 is St. Joseph’s Day, time to trade in the green for the red and forget about St. Patrick.

 Italian-Americans throughout New England celebrate St. Joseph’s Day by binging on the luscious pastry known as zeppole, available in most Italian bakeries.
-Rhode Islanders are especially partial to the saintly snack.
+Rhode Islanders especially dote on the saintly snack.
 Nearly one in five Rhode Island residents, 18.9 percent, claim Italian ancestry, making it the most Italian state in the country.

-But you don’t have to be Italian to love zeppole, also known as St. Joseph’s fritters or bigne de San Giuseppe.
+But you don’t have to have an Italian ancestor to love zeppole, also known as St. Joseph’s fritters or bigne de San Giuseppe.

 Zeppole Come to America